TEAMMATES/teammates/docs/setting-up.md

    ```
    **Verification:** A folder named `node_modules` should be added to the project root directory.

+1. If you plan on making documentation changes to the developer guide, **[install and set up Markbind](documentation.md)** in order to preview your changes.

 **Q:** Can I set up the project in IDEs, e.g. Eclipse, IntelliJ?<br>
 **A:** You are welcome to; the core team have been using IntelliJ to a varying degree of success, and it is expected that any IDE that support Gradle-based Java project will work.
 However, IDE-based development (even with IntelliJ) is not actively supported/maintained by the team.